pepa65/lmdescrypt/README.md

 # lmdescrypt
-### version 0.97b
+### version 0.97c

-This script installs Linux Mint Debian Edition (201403) or LMDE2 (201503), or regular Linux Mint 17.1, 17.2, 17.3 or 18 and 18.1, either i686 or amd64,
+This script installs Linux Mint Debian Edition (201403) or LMDE2 (201503 and 201701), or regular Linux Mint 17.1, 17.2, 17.3 or 18 and 18.1, either
-whether with MSDOS or GPT partitions, UEFI or not, to be:<br>
+i686 or amd64, whether with MSDOS or GPT partitions, UEFI or not, to be:<br>
-*Fully LUKS encrypted, with lvm2 volumes of root and swap (and optionally: data).*<br>
+*Fully LUKS encrypted, with lvm2 volumes of root and swap (and optionally: data).*

 Shortlink to download the script: http://j.mp/lmdescrypt